 One of my biggest worries as a pet owner is whether my animal is going insane by themselves while I while away my time at work.
 Dogs need stimulation — mental and physical — and if they don't get it, well, the consequences of dog boredom can be numerous.

 Interactive dog toys require participation; unlike plush toys that can be a comfort, these toys respond to your dog, which usually means your pup will spend more time with them.
 The physical and mental stimulation interactive dog toys provide can dramatically decrease your dog's anxiety and boredom (as well as their chances of tearing up your stuff when there's nothing to do).

 Because the definition of an interactive dog toy is so broad, we broke down this list into five different categories (which you can view below) at a few different price points.
-These are the best interactive dog toys of 2020.
+These are the best interactive dog toys for your active dog.

 These food-delivery toys, which can be stuffed with treats or kibble, provide a clear incentive for your dog to start playing — and keep playing!
 By design, they challenge your dog to use their natural animal instincts and a little creativity to dislodge the mini-prizes.
 These interactive toys also encourage your dog to eat more slowly, which can help with some dogs that wolf down their food too quickly.